 Offers evidence-based solutions to assess medically at-risk drivers.
 They also provide information to support those who can no longer drive.

 Alternative transportation options are available in the local community.
 Some of these options include:

 Calgary Transit Access is a shared ride, door-to-door public service for Calgarians who are prevented from using Calgary Transit due to a disability.

 Calgary Seniors provides essential and urgent services to older persons facing age-related challenges in Calgary.

 License renewals or withdrawals

-A diagnosis of dementia doesn’t automatically mean that a person isn’t capable of driving or should stop driving.
-If there is a concern, the person's physician can determine whether or not they should continue driving, and can request that a test be conducted before the license is renewed.
-Alternatively, anyone can contact the Driver Control Board to request that a person take a driving test:
+A diagnosis of dementia doesn't automatically mean that a person isn't capable of driving or should stop driving.
+If there is a concern, the person's doctor can determine whether they should continue driving.
+They can request that a test be conducted before the license is renewed.

 Government of Alberta